Technology for Good: A Guide to Creating Positive Change in Startups and Nonprofits

 By Embracing Sustainability

 Another neat tool is Ecograder.
-To show how one simple optimization can impact CO2 emissions from a website, I conducted the test below.
+To show how one simple optimization can impact CO2 emissions from a website, conduct the below test.
+When I did the same thing, it resulted in an overall improvement of 22%.
+Note: when conducting the tests, be sure to take screenshots vs. just saving the links.

 Through Supporting Accessibility